milkcircle/milkcircle.github.io/_posts/2019-08-12-pediatric.md

 as you realize that deep inside
 your hardened adult shell
 you are wailing with him,
-wishing someone would let you cry into their shoulders too.
+wishing someone would let you weep into their shoulders too.